alorchhota/alorchhota.github.io/content/post/2021-01-26_personal_website/index.md

 ---
 title: How I created my website
-subtitle: Steps to build an academic-theme website using R (No HTML, JavaScript, or CSS)
+subtitle: Steps to develop an academic-theme website using R (No HTML, JavaScript, or CSS)

 # Summary for listings and search engines
-summary: Steps to build an academic-theme website using R (No HTML, JavaScript, or CSS)
+summary: Steps to develop an academic-theme website using R (No HTML, JavaScript, or CSS)

 # Link this post with a project
 projects: []